isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-04-01-post-suratman-markasan-malay-literature-and-social-memory.md

 I no longer have anything / Sri Lanang and Nila Utama remain names / my native siblings have rejected the Malay language / they are pursuing English as a symbol of progress

 Suratman’s works, especially his poems, capture a variety of memories that he encountered and perceived as well as imagined.
 His personal recollections of the past are in themselves a rich of source of the lives that are no longer part of our collective memory.
-In his poem, “70 Tahun Usiaku” (“The Seventienth Year of My Life”), he charts each decade of his life, noting his experiences in witnessing unfolding history.
+In his poem, “70 Tahun Usiaku” (The Seventienth Year of My Life), he charts each decade of his life, noting his experiences in witnessing unfolding history.

 He starts his first decade with his basic education and the Japanese interregnum.
 His second decade marked his life-changing stint at the famous Sultan Idris Training College in Malaysia, a hotbed of Malay nationalism where Malay teachers throughout Malaya, Borneo and Singapore were trained; his third decade saw his active involvement in ASAS ’50 (The Singapore’s Writers’ Movement established in 1950) and the impending independence of Malaya; his fourth decade saw the push for Malay language as a medium of education; and his fifth decade saw the institutionalisation of two Malay-Muslim bodies in Singapore, namely MUIS and MENDAKI, to oversee the educational and religious welfare of the community.